 “No…at least, a lot of dungeons have magical things in them it’s true, but a magical dungeon has some kind of source of mana.
 It—well, Ceria, can you explain?”

 The half-Elf nodded.
-She went to fold her hands behind her heads and stopped.
+She went to fold her hands behind her head and stopped.

 “Magical dungeons are special because they essentially don’t run out of monsters.
 And they’re a completely different magnitude of dangerous than a non-magical dungeon.”